 If you have a hard time getting through to this company, start working on other companies in your list.

-When setting up these integrations and partnerships, you’ll want to become close with their team and propose co-marketing initiatives like blog posts, webinars, featured listings, email campaigns and so on, as this is where you’ll see most of your shared users start to come from.
+When setting up these integrations and partnerships, you’ll want to become close with their team.
+Then, propose co-marketing initiatives like blog posts, webinars, featured listings, email campaigns, and so on.
+This is where you’ll see most of your shared users start to come from.